|Civic Holiday - August 1, 2016 Collection Schedule|

 |Monday, August 1, 2016 NO CHANGES in curbside collection. |

 Landfill and transfer stations will observe their regular Friday operating hours.

 |Waste Management Guides (May, 2016 - May, 2017)|

 |Click here to access Muskoka's 2016/2017 Waste Management Guides. |

 |The District of Muskoka has released the Household Hazardous Waste Event Schedule for the remainder of 2016 and dates into 2017.
 Keep this schedule handy for when and where residential Household Hazardous Waste is accepted at no charge. |

 The District is responsible for providing waste management services to the six Area Municipalities that make up Muskoka.
 We also manage Muskoka's landfill and transfer stations.

 Progressive Waste Solutions is the current curbside collection contractor.

 We have a variety of services and programs to help you dispose of waste the right way.
-You can find information under the headings below and in our 2015-2016 Waste Management Guide.
+You can find information under the headings below and in our current Waste Management Guides.

 Wondering where something goes?
 Ask the Waste Wizard!